Find a Law Firm

 Or

-Having read lots of house buying,I note that they all recommend that you should get your house surveyed prior to buying it.
+I've read lots of house buying,I note that it is considered advisable to get your house surveyed prior to buying it.
 When I asked my solicitor - who is on the Precise Mortgages conveyancing panel - on this she said they don't do this and I need to contract an independent surveyor.
 Is that normal?

 Precise Mortgages will need an independent valuation of the property.
 Your lawyer will not arrange this.
 Usually Precise Mortgages will appoint their own surveyor to do this, and you will have to pay for it.
 Remember that this is a valuation for mortgage purposes and not a survey.